Toward Green and Smart Manufacturing

 Welcome

-Laboratory for Intelligent Systems, led by Professor Haruhiko Suwa, is a part of the Department of Mechanical Engineering at Setsunan University.
-At our laboratory we strive genuinely earth-friendly manufacturing process and its decicion-making mechanism.
-The scope of our research includes: energy-efficient manufacturing systems, manufacturing intelligence, machinability of sintered carbide tools, stability-directed planning, and proactive/reactive scheduling.
+Laboratory for Intelligent Systems, under the leadership of Professor Haruhiko Suwa, is a component of the Department of Mechanical Engineering at Setsunan University.
+Within our laboratory, we endeavor to develop a manufacturing process that is truly environmentally sustainable, along with its corresponding decision-making mechanisms.
+Our research encompasses areas such as energy-efficient manufacturing systems, manufacturing intelligence, the machinability of sintered carbide tools, stability-oriented planning, and proactive and reactive scheduling.

 Current Research